Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 205.  ### Question205
 Which is NOT true about Lines of Code metric?

-- [ ] A high count might indicate that a type or method is doing too much work
+- [ ] A high count might indicate that a type or method is doing too much work.
-- [ ] A high count might be a warning that code will be hard to maintain
+- [ ] A high count might be a warning that code will be hard to maintain.
-- [ ] It isn’t a Code Quality metric
+- [ ] It isn’t a Code Quality metric.
-- [x] It is explained via percentage
+- [x] It is explained via percentage.

 _[⬆ Back to Top](#table-of-contents)_